DATA IS FOR

 Associate Professor at Northwestern University

-Assistant Professor of Computer & Learning Sciences at Northwestern
+Associate Professor of Computer & Learning Sciences at Northwestern

 President and Founder of Deciban Solutions, LLC